-The Ontario Centre for Learning, Research and Innovation in Long-Term Care (CLRI) at Bruyère developed a short documentary to show the powerful impacts that peer support groups are having on people living in long-term care homes.
-Please watch the documentary entitled “Better Together” below.
+The Ontario Centre for Learning, Research and Innovation in Long-Term Care (CLRI) at Bruyère developed a short documentary series to show the powerful impacts that peer support groups are having on people living in long-term care homes.
+Our team visited five homes across Ontario to film groups in action and interviewed residents, team members, managers, and researchers.
+View the video series below:

 There is a growing body of research that documents the effectiveness of peer support in alleviating loneliness and depression.
 Peer support enables individuals to learn new ways of coping through identification with others in a similar position.
 Despite the known benefits of peer support groups for individuals with chronic illnesses, these programs have historically rarely been used in long-term care homes.
 The Java Group Programs developed a unique model to change this fact.
 Founded by Kristine Theurer, PhD, Java Group Programs are the first standardized peer support interventions designed to address the critical rates of depression and loneliness in senior living.